Pyrmont, New South Wales: Decay

-Pyrmont was regarded as a slum area in the 19th century.
+Pyrmont was regarded as a slum area in the late 19th century.
 It started to decay seriously after World War II, when industries closed down, and the residents moved to the suburbs.
-In 1963 the Ultimo Powerhouse closed down as well.
+In 1963, the Ultimo Powerhouse closed down as well.
 Its population declined to only 1,800 by 1978.

-By 1990 the population had dropped to around 900.
+By 1990, the population had dropped to around 900.

 Redevelopment in the 1990s

 In order to rejuvenate the area the government initiated the Better Cities Program.
-In 1992 the City West Development Corporation had been created with the mission to renew the precinct.
-In 1999 this responsibility has been transferred to the Sydney Harbour Foreshore Authority.
+In 1992, the City West Development Corporation had been created with the mission to renew the precinct.
+In 1999, this responsibility has been transferred to the Sydney Harbour Foreshore Authority.

 This led to a larger community of 13,000 by 2004 and also an increase of trade with businesses moving back into the area, totalling 22,000 employees.
 Almost all industrial function is gone from the area now, replaced by low and high-rise residential developments.
 The sugar refinery closed down and some of the buildings, including The Cooperage and Tablet House, were restored as residential and office space.
 Both are listed on the local government heritage register.

 Following the redevelopment the suburb became more multicultural, with only 35% of residents born in Australia, followed by 8% born in China.

 Landmarks

-Pyrmont Fire Station in Pyrmont Street was designed by the Government Architect, Walter Liberty Vernon, in 1907.
+Pyrmont Fire Station in Pyrmont Street is designed by the Government Architect, Walter Liberty Vernon, in 1907.
 It is an example of the Federation Free Style, predominantly made of brick with sandstone trimmings, and with Art Nouveau elements.
 It is now on the (now defunct) Register of the National Estate.

 The public school in John Street was designed by W.E.Kemp and built in 1891; a brick building, it features a bell tower, belfry and slate roof, and is on the defunct Register of the National Estate.
 As of 2015, the building is used by a childcare and the Pyrmont Community Center.

 Union Square is a major heritage precinct.
 It includes the Post Office in Harris Street, The Harlequin Inn pub, two bank buildings in Union Street, the homes from 4-20 Union Street, all buildings from 99 to 125 Harris Street, the terrace from 135 to 141 Harris Street and terraces from 1-21 Paternoster Row.
 All of these buildings are listed on the defunct Register of the National Estate.
 Also on the defunct Register is the Waite and Bull building at 137 Pyrmont Bridge Road.